 About the Artist

-Esther recieved a 2014 GAP to purchase rigging materials, safety equipment, a portable battery-powered amplifier and liability insurance for a one-woman show outdoors.
+In 2014, she recieved a GAP to purchase rigging materials, safety equipment, a portable battery-powered amplifier and liability insurance for a one-woman show outdoors.
 The show combines circus arts, puppetry, mask-work, dance, music and poetry.
 It follows two characters, a woman and a wolf, as they navigate their intersecting dream worlds.
 Masks and stilts transform the performer into a creature while the slack-rope, which is essentially a loose tight-wire, evokes images of walking on air, floating, hovering and at times turns the acrobat into a marionette.
 Every prop serves many purposes, a white sheet thrown over the slack-rope becomes a tent and then a puppet theater as well as a ghost, a flag, a shroud.

 Information included above was provided by artist at the time of application.

 I feel so hugely excited and honored by this fellowship.
 I am so grateful to Artist Trust for believing that there is a place for contemporary circus in the US and in the structure of US arts funding.
 Thank you so much!

 Esther de Monteflores